NewOpenBible/NewOpenBible/README.md

 * [Dead Sea Scrolls Digital Library](http://dss.collections.imj.org.il/), the [Leon Levy](http://www.deadseascrolls.org.il/?locale=en_US) online archives
 * Novum Testamentum Graece, [Nestle-Aland](http://en.wikipedia.org/wiki/Novum_Testamentum_Graece) 28th edition

-the NewOpenBible will draw upon available texts from two independent traditions:
+the NewOpenBible will draw upon available texts in the public domain from two independent traditions:
  1. the **[American Standard Version](http://en.wikipedia.org/wiki/American_Standard_Version)** (**ASV**) released 1901, former copyright has now expired so it is in the public domain and free to be published without payment of royalty---
    * a free updated revision is the [World English Bible](http://WorldEnglishBible.org) (**WEB**), one of the two most popular public domain, modern-English translations of the entire Bible and freely distributed to the public using electronic formats, a Hebrew Names Version is also available as the World Messianic Bible or World English Bible, Messianic Edition (**WEB:ME**)
  2. the Open English Bible (**OEB**) derived from the public domain Twentieth Century New Testament (TCNT) based on "The New Testament in the Original Greek" by [Westcott and Hort](http://en.wikipedia.org/wiki/Westcott-Hort) in 1881, and public domain translations of the Hebrew Bible done by John E McFadyen and Charles F Kent based on the Westminster online digital copy of the [Codex Leningradensis](http://en.wikipedia.org/wiki/Leningrad_Codex) maintained by the J. Alan Groves Center for Advanced Biblical Research at the Westminster Theological Seminary